qmarcou/IGoR/README.md

 ### Inference and evaluation output
 Upon inferring or evaluating several files will be created in the corresponding folder.

+#### Model parameters files
-1. *\*_parms.txt* files contain information to create Model_Parms C++ objects.
-It encapsulates information on the model events, realizations and topology.
+*\*_parms.txt* files contain information to create Model_Parms C++ objects.
+It encapsulates information on the individual model events, their possible realizations, the model's graph structure encoding events conditional dependences and the error model information.
+All fields are semi colon separated.
+The different sections of the files are delimited by an *\"@\"* symbol, each further subdivided as follows:

+- *\"@Event_list\"* introduces the section in which the recombination events (i.e the Bayesian Network/graph nodes) are defined.
+	- *\"#\"* introduces a new recombination event (or node).
+The line contains 4 fields:
+		- the event type (*GeneChoice*, *Deletion*, *Insertion*, *DinucMarkov*)
+		- the targeted genes (*V_gene*, *VD_genes*, *D_gene*, *DJ_genes*, *J_gene*, *VJ_genes*)
+		- the gene side (*Five_prime*, *Three_prime*, *Undefined_side*)
+		- the event priority: an integer influencing the order in which events are processed during the inference such that events with high priority are preferentially processed earlier.
+		- the event nickname
+	- *\"%\"* introduces a new event realization.
+Depending on the recombination event, the first fields will define the realization name and/or values (e.g gene name and gene sequence for *GeneChoice* or number of deletions for *Deletion*) while the final field always denotes the realization's index on the probability array. **This index is automatically assigned by IGoR upon addition of an event realization, changing it will cause undefined behavior.** See the *Advanced usage* section of this README for more information on how to add/remove events realizations.
+- \"@Edges\" introduces the section in which the conditionnal dependencies (i.e graph directed edges) are defined.
+	- *\"%parent;child\"* introduces a new directed edge/conditional dependence between the parent and child event.
+- \"@ErrorRate\" introduces the section in which the error model is defined.
+	- *\"#\"* introduces a new error model, the first field defining the error model type and subsequent fields other meta parameters of the error model
+		- *\"%\"* introduces the parameters values linked to the actual error/mutation rate.

+#### Model marginals files
-2. *\*_marginals.txt* files contain information to create Model_Marginals C++ objects.
-It encapsulate parameters of the probability distribution underlying the recombination model.
+*\*_marginals.txt* files contain information to create Model_Marginals C++ objects.
+It encapsulates the probabilities for each recombination event's realization.
+As for the model parameters files, the marginals files are are sectionned by special characters as follows:

+- *\"@\"* introduces the recombination event's nickname the following probabilities are referring to.
+- *\"$Dim\"* introduces the dimensions of the event and its conditional dimensions probability array.
+By convention the last dimension refers to the considered event dimension.
+- *\"#\" introduces the indices of the realizations of the parent events and their nickname corresponding to the following 1D probability array
+- *\"%\" introduces the 1D probability array for all of the considered event realizations for fixed realizations of the parents events whose indices were given in the previous line.

+Python functions are provided to read such files along with the corresponding model parameters file within the GenModel object.

+#### Inference information file
-3. *inference_info.out* contains the inference parameters for traceability
+*inference_info.out* contains the inference parameters/date/time for traceability and potential error messages.

+#### Inference logs file
-4. *inference_logs.txt* contains some information on each sequence for each iteration.
+*inference_logs.txt* contains some information on each sequence for each iteration.
 This is a useful tool to debug inference troubleshoots.

+#### Model likelihood file
-5. *likelihoods.out* contains the likelihood information for a given dataset.
+*likelihoods.out* contains the likelihood information for a given dataset.

 ### Inference and evaluation Troubleshoots
 Although the inference/evaluation generally run smoothly we try to list out some possible troubleshoots and corresponding solutions.